thomasabraham/go99/README.md

 ### 5. Write a function that reverse the elements in a list.
 P05.go contains a solution based on slice in go

+### 6. Write a function that check if the given list is palindrome.
+P06.go contains a solution based on slice in go